Empyrexn/AWS_SIEM_Fall_2024/VPC/guide.md

      Provide a name for your VPC (e.g., `MyBasicVPC`).

    - **IPv4 CIDR Block:**
-     Enter an IP range (e.g., `10.0.0.0/16`) or leave blank and AWS will autofill.
+     Enter an IP range (e.g., `10.0.0.0/16`).
 This defines the IP address range for your VPC.

    - **IPv6 CIDR Block:**
      Leave this as **No IPv6 CIDR Block** unless you require IPv6.